 - Under the Numbers header, click the CSV template link to download the file and list all the numbers you plan to port.
 To be accepted, the CSV file must include:

-- Companies with your account the tracking number(s) should be placed within
+- Companies with your account that the tracking number(s) should be placed in.

 - Click the Upload CSV button to upload the CSV file.

 - Under the Most Recent Invoice header, click the Upload PDF button to upload a scanned (or electric) copy of your most recent phone invoice that includes your account and address information for all the numbers you'd like to port.
 If you don't have a copy of your most recent phone invoice, you can upload a screenshot of the numbers in your current account.

 - Under the Letter of Authorization header, select whether you or someone else will sign the Letter of Authorization.
 If you fill out the document, complete the requested information.
 If you’re sending the document to someone else, provide the recipient’s name and email address in the appropriate fields.

 - Click on the Submit button when all requested information has been provided.